cs217/example_student_code/GEMM.md

 ## Constraints
-Your final design should only use fixed point operations, and take fewer than 1024 ops, and 128 kibibytes (131,072 bytes) of combined SRAM and registers.
+Your final design should only use fixed point operations.
 Note that you are free to change all of the precisions involved as long as your final program remains within 0.02 (l2-norm, max-norm) of the double-precision result.
+Additional resource constraints will be updated this week.

 As before, the inputs are guaranteed to be taken uniformly at random from `[-1, 1]`.

 ## Deadline
-This project will be due on 11/6.
+This project will be due on 2/6.
 The intent of this project is to familiarize yourself with Spatial as well as area/performance tuning.